 Source: Press release of the Press Office of the Federal Court of Justice No. 71/2008 of April 11, 2008, www.bundesgerichthof.de

-eBay has frequently objected that it is not possible by reasonable means to monitor the auction portal eBay in such a way that name and trademark infringements can be completely prevented.
-It now remains to be seen whether eBay will succeed in demonstrating and proving this in a sufficiently substantiated manner.
+eBay has frequently contended that it is not feasible, using reasonable means, to monitor its auction portal in a manner that would entirely prevent infringements of name and trademark rights.
+It now remains to be determined whether eBay can sufficiently substantiate and prove this assertion.

 Goldberg Attorneys at Law, Wuppertal-Solingen 2008